EstebanBruneau/C-Compiler/README.md

 ## Personal thoughts

-We genuinely loved working on this project.
+I genuinely loved working on this project.
 Understanding the process of translating a code into tokens, then making an AST.
-We have learned a lot throughout this project.
-It's a shame we could not finish everything in time, but we are still happy to have a working compiler.
-We might come back to update it in the future.
+I have learned a lot throughout this project.
+It's a shame I could not finish everything in time, but I am still happy to have a working compiler.
+I might come back to update it in the future.